-Prerequisite(s): A grade of "C" or higher in ACC 201 or a grade of "C" of higher in both ACC 124 and ACC 125; and credit or concurrent enrollment in ICS 101; and credit or concurrent enrollment in BUS 100 or credit or concurrent enrollment in BUS 250 or credit or concurrent enrollment in Math 115.
-Prerequisites may be waived by the consent of instructor, Accounting Program Coordinator or Business, Legal, & Technology Education Department Chairperson.
+Prerequisite(s): A grade of "C" or higher in ACC 201 or a grade of "C" of higher in both ACC 124 and ACC 125; and credit or concurrent enrollment in ICS 101; and credit or concurrent enrollment in ICS 101; or consent of instructor, the Accounting Program Coordinator or the Business, Legal, & Technology Education Department Chairperson.
+Recommended Preparation: Credit or concurrent enrollment in BUS 250 or MATH 115.

 ACC 255 provides hands-on training in the use of spreadsheets to solve accounting problems.
-Coursework involves application of previously acquired accounting skills and knowledge with emphasis on financial and managerial accounting.
-This course also reviews basic database concepts, and introduces basic Data Analytics concepts and applications in accounting.
+Coursework involves the application of previously acquired accounting skills and knowledge with emphasis on financial and managerial accounting.
+This course presents the basic concepts of an accounting information system and methods to document such systems.
+In addition, this course reviews basic database concepts, analyzes data using spreadsheets, and covers basic business intelligence concepts.